zhenjiangzhi/HanFlow/Tuina Series/README.md

 ## Essay V — When Touch Ceases to Be a Practice and Becomes a Way of Attending
 **Plain description**
-Reflects on how attentive touch can permeate everyday life.
+Attentive touch becomes integrated into daily life.

 **Core ideas**
-Practice becomes lived quality — the body informs daily experience, not just training.

-**Real-world application**
-Notice ordinary touch throughout the day, with awareness and presence.
+Practice dissolves into lived attention and presence.

 **PDF:** [05_Tuina_Essay_V.pdf](05_Tuina_Essay_V.pdf)